AkanaInc/Context.io-API-Hook/README.md

 - API Documentation: [Context.io API docs] (https://context.io/how-it-works/api-overview)

 ### Pre-Reqs
-- you must install the com.soa.pso.policy.OAuth1.0.0.zip nto the <Policy Manager Home>/sm70 directory.
+- You must install the com.soa.pso.policy.OAuth1.0.0.zip nto the <Policy Manager Home>/sm70 directory.
 This will result in files placed in the sm70/lib/soa-pso-policy-OAuth1.0.0 subdirectory
-    + restart ND(s) only
+    +  Restart ND(s) only
-    +  Using the SOA Admin Console, on each ND:
+    +  Using the Akana Admin Console, on each ND:
         * select the OAuth1 Token Policy Support feature
         * press the "install" button
         * follow the install wizard instructions and restart the ND
 - Register the application in the [Context.io Developers Console] (https://context.io/how-it-works/api-overview).
 Ensuring that you have registered and logged in.
     - Click the "Accounts" tab, then the "add a Lite account" button, on the top right.
-- follow the steps to define the email account your app/account will utilise
+    - Follow the steps to define the email account your app/account will utilise
-- once the account is defined, click on the "settings" tab, and the "API keys and Libraries" button.
+    - Once the account is defined, click on the "settings" tab, and the "API keys and Libraries" button.
     - If you haven't already been asked, you'll be taken through the process of generating an App ID, App Key, and App Secret.
 If you have, the App Key, and App Secret will be displayed.
 Copy them for the set up of the security policy later.
-- sign out of the console
+    - Sign out of the console

 ### Getting Started Instructions
 #### Download and Import